Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Application to real morphologies

-Our method successfully recovers the neuron’s spatial configuration by estimating the 3D locations of compartment centers (\cref{fig:5_c10}A, black vs. blue), and accurately reconstructs membrane voltage (\cref{fig:5_c10}D).
-It also recovers some of the maximum conductances, though not all (\cref{fig:5_c10}C).
+Our method successfully recovers the neuron’s spatial configuration (\cref{fig:5_c10}A, black vs. blue), and accurately reconstructs membrane voltage (\cref{fig:5_c10}D).
+It also recovers most of the maximum conductances, though not all (\cref{fig:5_c10}C).
 This outcome is consistent with a well-documented phenomenon in conductance-based neuron models: parameter degeneracy, where multiple combinations of channel conductances can yield virtually indistinguishable voltage dynamics \citep{prinz2004similar, sterratt2023principles}.
 Despite this, our method reliably recovers the neuron’s functional dynamics and spatial structure, demonstrating that biophysical and geometric inference from high-density extracellular recordings is feasible in realistic, large-scale neuron models.